ariya/phantomjs/README.md

 The latest [stable release](http://phantomjs.org/release-1.9.html) is version 1.9 (codenamed <a href="http://phantomjs.org/release-names.html">"Sakura"</a>).
 Follow the official Twitter stream [@PhantomJS](http://twitter.com/PhantomJS) to get the frequent development updates.

+The next major version, PhantomJS 2, is a significant upgrade.
+It is still in [heavy development](https://github.com/ariya/phantomjs/wiki/PhantomJS-2).
+There is **no timeline** for the release yet, please monitor the [mailing-list](https://groups.google.com/forum/#!forum/phantomjs) for the progress.

 **Note**: Please **do not** create a GitHub pull request **without** reading the [Contribution Guide](https://github.com/ariya/phantomjs/blob/master/CONTRIBUTING.md) first.
 Failure to do so may result in the rejection of the pull request.

 ## Use Cases